Last Updated September 25, 2020

 - Prohibition of Electronic Devices for LSAT-Flex Test.
 You may bring one (1) cell phone to the LSAT-Flex Test to use as a mirror during check-in and in accordance with the instructions from your LSAT-Flex Test proctor and to communicate with the LSAT-Flex Test proctor in the event of any issue with your LSAT-Flex Test.
 Following the check-in process with your proctor, you must keep your cell phone in the room in which you are taking the LSAT-Flex Test; provided, however, your cell phone must be kept face down, out of arm’s reach, and at a distance and location where it is unable to capture any images on your computer screen.
 You are prohibited from possessing (or otherwise using) any of the following electronic devices during the LSAT-Flex Test: timers of any kind, electronic cigarettes, fitness-tracking devices, digital watches, calculator watches, chronograph watches (digital or nondigital), calculators, cameras, recording devices, listening devices (including, but not limited to headphones, ear buds, air pods, and other electronic listening devices and/or noise cancelling devices other than generic foam ear plugs), headsets, iPods, and other media players.
-In addition to the foregoing, please note that tablets, laptops, and personal computers not being used to take the LSAT-Flex Test are not permitted in the LSAT-Flex Test room.
+In addition to the foregoing, please note that tablets, laptops, and personal computers not being used to take the LSAT-Flex Test are not permitted and are expressly prohibited in the LSAT-Flex Test room.